-DO NOT CONNECT THE EXCITER TO THE LINE CORD WIRED INTO THE TRANSMITTER IN THE FOLLOWING STEP.
+DO NOT CONNECT THE EXCITER TO THE LINE CORD WIRED INTO THE TRANSMITTER IN THE FOLLOWING

+STEP.

-WARNING DISCONNECT ALL EXCITER PRIMARY POWER BE-FORE PROCEEDING.
-WARNING
+DISCONNECT ALL EXCITER PRIMARY POWER BE-FORE PROCEEDING.

 - 5-89.
 Remove the electrical extension cord and exciter line cord.
 Do not connect the exciter to the line cord wired into the transmitter at this time. - 5-90.
-Remove the fuse from the exciter rear panel AC LINE VOLTAGE SELECTOR. - 5-91.
-Remove the AC LINE VOLTAGE SELECTOR circuit board with a small pair of needlenose pliers.
+For an FX-50 exciter, remove the fuse from the exciter rear panel AC LINE VOLTAGE SE-LECTOR. - 5-91.
+For an FX-50 exciter, remove the AC LINE VOLTAGE SELECTOR circuit board with a small pair of needle-nose pliers.
 Reinsert the circuit board so that the recorded voltage is visible when the circuit board is inserted into the receptacle. - 5-92.
-Replace the fuse with a slow-blow type rated at 1.5 Amperes. - 5-93.
+For an FX-50 exciter, replace the fuse with a slow-blow type rated at 1.5 Amperes. - 5-93.
 Remove the tape from the exciter line cord and connect the plug to the exciter. - 5-94.
-Remove the temporary wire jumper from TB1 on the exciter rear panel and reconnect wire No. 245 to TB1-7. - 5-95.
+For an FX-50 exciter, remove the temporary wire jumper from TB1 on the exciter rear panel and reconnect wire No. 245 to TB1-7.
+For an FXi 60 exciter, remove the temporary wire jumper from J3 on the exciter rear panel and reconnect the plug to J3 connector. - 5-95.
 Remove the cabling and RF attenuator/termination connected between the exciter RF OUTPUT connector and the PA RF input receptacle. - 5-96.
-Reconnect the cabling from the exciter RF OUTPUT receptacle to the IPA input receptacle and the IPA output receptacle to the PA RF input receptacle.
+Reconnect the cabling from the exciter RF OUTPUT receptacle to the IPA input receptacle and the IPA output receptacle to the PA RF input receptacle. - 5-97.

-5-97.
 TRANSMITTER POWER LEVEL CHANGE.